Fullers' Waiheke ferry price rise 'punishing'

-Fullers plan to increase the cost of its fares to Waiheke, Rangitoto Island and Coromandel fares by an average 8.4 per cent from July 1 has been labeled "extreme" by Auckland Councilor Chris Darby.
+Fullers plan to increase the cost of its fares to Waiheke, Rangitoto Island and Coromandel fares by an average 8.4 per cent from July 1 has been labelled "extreme" by Auckland councillor Chris Darby.

 On the Waiheke run, the cost of an adult monthly pass will increase by 8.3 per cent from $372 to $403 from next Friday.